-The purpose of the grant opportunity is to provide Primary Health Networks (PHNs) with grant funding to support primary health care access for people experiencing homelessness and those at risk of homelessness.
-The grant funding must address gaps in primary health service arrangements, barriers to accessing these services, health impacts of homelessness and improve service integration within their PHN regions.
+The purpose of the grant opportunity is to provide Primary Health Networks (PHNs) with grant funding to support primary health care access by CALD communities.
+The grant funding must address the challenges and barriers some people from CALD backgrounds face when accessing primary health care.
+The grant funding much address gaps in primary health service arrangements, barriers to accessing these services and improve services integration within their PHN regions.

-It contributes to the achievement of the Department of Health's Portfolio Budget Statement Outcome 2, Health Access and Support Services, specifically Program 2.5 Primary Health Care Quality and Coordination.
+The activities funded through this grant opportunity will contribute to the achievement of the Department of Health's Portfolio Budget Statement Outcome 2, Health Access and Support Services, specifically Program 2.5 Primary Health Care Quality and Coordination.

 The grant also contributes to the achievement of the 54 performance indicators across the key priority areas in the Framework.

-The objectives of the grant opportunity are:
+The objectives of the grant opportunity are to:

-- commission services to support primary health care access by people experiencing homelessness and those at risk of homelessness in areas where there are limited or no services available in the local community through addressing service gaps in the PHN region - identify and support services for people experiencing homelessness and those at risk of homelessness where it is demonstrated that there are physical, geographic or other barriers to accessing primary care services - promote coordination between services at a local level and support local service providers in having the skills and systems to provide effective care that integrates with individual's usual primary care provider.
+- commission services to support primary health care access by people from CALD backgrounds where there are limited or no services available in the local community through addressing service gaps in the PHN region; - identify and support services for people from CALD backgrounds where it is demonstrated that there are challenges and barriers to accessing and navigating primary care services; - promote coordination between services at a local level and support local service providers in having the skills and systems to provide effective care that integrates with a patient's usual primary care provider.

-The intended outcomes of the grant opportunity are:
+The intended outcomes of the grant opportunity are to:

-- increased primary care access for people experiencing homelessness and those at risk of homelessness - increased the efficiency and effectiveness of primary health care services for people experiencing homelessness and those at risk of homelessness - improved planning, coordination and support for primary health care services.
+- increased primary care access by people from CALD backgrounds; - increased the efficiency, effectiveness and navigability of primary health care services for people from CALD background; - improved planning, coordination and support for primary health care services